jimi-1337/Crawlo-back-test/README.md

 ## Description

 1. Create an authentication with JWT
-2. movie CRUD
+2. carrd CRUD
 3. Access management
-  - Public: Retrieve the list of films
+  - Public: Retrieve the list of cards
-  - Private (auth): Creation / modification / deletion of a movie
+  - Private (auth): Creation / modification / deletion of a cards

 ## Installation